CAFETIERE / FRENCH PRESS GRIND COFFEE

 The Ideal Grind for Cafetiere Coffee

-When using a cafetiere, it’s also important to keep the temperature within a range of 90-100°C, depending on your desired flavour profile.
-If you brew coffee below 90°C, you won’t extract the full potential from the coffee resulting in an undesirable cup.
+When using a cafetiere, keeping the temperature within a 90-100°C range is essential, depending on your desired flavour profile.
+Brewing coffee below 90°C will prevent it from achieving its full potential, resulting in an undesirable cup.

 History of the French Press